Websoft9Archive/ansible-wordpress/docs/else-troubleshooting.md

 We collect the most common troubleshooting of using WordPress for your reference:

-## WordPress related
+> Instance troubleshooting is closely related to the Instance provider that is Cloud Platform, please refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)

-Blow are the common toubleshooting for Wordpress
+#### Blow are the common toubleshooting for Wordpress

 | **Troubleshooting** | **solution** |
 | :--- | :--- |